axl89/Pure-Go-Tentacle-client/README.md

 Tentacle was created to replace more complex tools like SCP and FTP for simple file transfer/retrieval, and switch from authentication mechanisms like .netrc, interactive logins and SSH keys to X.509 certificates.
 Simple password authentication over a SSL secured connection is supported too.

-Tentacle runs on[IANA](www.iana.org/assignments/port-numbers) assigned port 41121/tcp.
+Tentacle runs on [IANA](www.iana.org/assignments/port-numbers) assigned port 41121/tcp.

 The client and server are designed to be run from the command line or called from a shell script, and no configuration files are needed.